 It is believed that acupuncture works are released stimulated endorphins, which are a natural pain reliever of the body.
 Another part of the body positively affected by acupuncture is the autonomic portion of the nervous system.
 This, in turn, calms the brain, reduces inflammation, and regulates blood pressure and blood flow.

 This treatment uses electrical currents to reduce the pain signals to the brain.
 This procedure is the most precise and offers the best long term relief of pain without the side effects of an Opioid.

 The only drawback to this procedure is most insurance companies will not cover it and it is on the pricey side of the scale.

 These practices place more emphasis on accepting the pain rather than on the worry over the pain.
 This is of course an all natural method of pain relief, but many find it hard to implement into their lives.

-Being mindful and in the moment are beneficial for many different illnesses like anxiety, depression, phobias and pain management.
+Being mindful and in the moment are beneficial for many different illnesses like anxiety, depression, phobias.
 Many times it takes years of practice to perfect mindfulness, although the benefits can be reaped rather quickly, if for a short period of time.

 - Steroids or Numbing Shots

 Many individuals opt for steroid or other numbing type shots in the area of pain.
 This is used for mainly joint pain in the knees, hips and other larger joints.
 The medication lasts anywhere from a few weeks up to a year, depending on the severity of the pain.

 If you liked the article, check out Staying Fit and Healthy While Cooped up at Home